 I’ll share a quick tutorial on how I created it, but really the sky’s the limit with something like this.
 I took a piece of sassafras tree and tied on a long piece of clothesline.
-For whatever reason, I couldn’t find a cotton line anywhere local, so I went with this poly mix.
-If you’d like to use cotton, you can find it here online.
+For whatever reason, I couldn’t find a cotton line anywhere local, so I went with a poly mix.
+If you’d like to use cotton, you can use that too.
 I only needed one 100′ skein of it for my project.

 BTW, you can totally skip the curtain rings and tie right on the stick, which can make the art more stable for a beginner.
 Also, I hung the stick on the wall so I could keep my work even and spaced accordingly.